 - Developed a process to support young people who express an interest in Apprenticeships and Traineeships

-The aim was to increase the number of Traineeship starts in Greater Manchester and as a consequence increase the number of trainees progressing into Apprenticeships.
+The aim of the Toolkit was to increase the number of Traineeship starts in Greater Manchester and as a consquence increase the number of trainees progressing into Apprenticeships.

-Furthermore, by improving the quality of Traineeship delivery a higher proportion of trainees will stay and complete the programme and a higher proportion will be ready to progress to an Apprenticeship.
+Furthermore, by improving the quality of Traineeship delivery a higher proportion of trainees will stay and complete the programme and a high proportion will be ready to progress to an Apprenticeship.

-To achieve these aims the project had four key elements:
+The achieve these aims the project had four key elements

-- A series of seven masterclasses were delivered, which supported Traineeship providers to enhance their delivery with the aim of increasing their progression rates to Apprenticeships.
-The masterclasses covered topics which intended to support recruitment, delivery, employer engagement and work placements.
+- A series of seven masterclasses were delivered, which supported Traineeship providers to enhance their deliver with the aim of increasing their progression rates to Apprenticeships, The masterclsses covered topics which intended to support recuitment, delivery, employer engagement and work placements.

 - We maintained and updated the Traineeship Toolkit to ensure that it remained accurate and relevant for providers and referral agencies.

-- We also produced seven video case studies featuring apprentices who had progressed to their current role from a Traineeship.
+- We also produced 7 Video Case Studies deaturing apprentices who had progressed to their current role from a Traineeship.
 These were developed as a resource to inform, inspire and motivate other young people to consider a Traineeship as a pathway into an Apprenticeship.

 Demonstrating IMPACT Programme

-The Demonstrating IMPACT Programme was engineered to support learning providers to meet the needs of business and demonstrate to employers that the learning solutions they offer have real value and will provide a Return On Investment regarding skills.
+The Demonstrating IMPACT Programme was engineered to support learning providers to meet the needs of business and demonstrate to employers that the learning solutions they offer have a real value and will provide a return on investment regarding skills.

-The Programme involved the delivery of masterclasses, coaching and peer to peer support.
-We have now taken this model and broadened it to help us deliver our Provider Support Programme.
+The Programme involved the deliver of masterclasses, coaching and peer to peer support.
+GMLPN have previously taken this model and broadened it to help deliver the Provider Support Programme.

 The Greater Manchester Skills Gateway Service